 College Quarter does feature Air Conditioning in all areas.

-Travel support of up to $500 per person is available to all participants traveling from a distance greater than 500 km.
+Travel support of up to $500 per person is available to faculty, students and researchers of GWF projects and core teams traveling from a distance greater than 500 km.
 Please ensure you apply for this support during the online registration process.
-In addition, a promotion code has been set up with Air Canada to obtain a discount on flights to the conference.
-This code can be found in emails sent by the GWF Secretariat; alternatively, email email@example.com to request the code.
+Please email email@example.com for further information.

 If you applied for travel support: